-When Japanese characters in the film refer to the date of the attack, they are actually saying "December 8," which is technically correct, as Japan is a day ahead of the U.S.; however, it is translated as "December 7" in the subtitles to avoid confusing U.S. audiences.
+When Japanese characters in the film refer to the date of the attack, they were actually saying "December 8", which is technically correct, as Japan is a day ahead of the U.S. However, it was translated as "December 7" in the subtitles to avoid confusing U.S. audiences.

 Many of the replica Japanese aircraft are owned by members of the Commemorative Air Force, an organization that specializes in re-enactments and aircraft preservation.
 They are used every year in the annual CAF air show, where a re-enactment of the Pearl Harbor attack takes place.
 This has been going on since 1972.